Jalapeno vs Poblano: Snack Heat vs Stuffing Mild

 To put that in perspective using a reference point beyond the usual jalapeño comparison: a guajillo's moderate dried-chile heat at roughly 2,500-5,000 SHU still outpaces a typical poblano by two to three times.
 The jalapeño, at its hottest, is approximately 4-8 times hotter than a poblano.

 The burn character differs too.
-Jalapeño heat hits the front of the tongue and lips quickly — a bright, almost sharp sensation that fades within a minute or two.
+Jalapeño heat hits the front of the tongue and lips quickly - a bright, almost sharp sensation that fades within a minute or two.
 Poblano heat, when present at all, is a background warmth that you notice more as mild tingle than actual burn.
-Both belong to the broader C. annuum botanical family, which explains their structural similarities, but capsaicin expression varies wildly within this species.
+Both belong to the broader the larger Capsicum annuum family, which explains their structural similarities, but capsaicin expression varies wildly within this species.
 For a deeper look at why peppers trigger that burning sensation, the chemistry behind capsaicin receptor binding is worth understanding.

 Flavor Profile Comparison